HELP WITH GENEPOP

 ind#001fem, 0101 0202 0000 0410

 "ind#001fem," is an identifier for your personal use.
 You can use any character, including a blank space or tab.
-This now follows the original Genepop file format which allows spaces in the identifier names.
+Spaces are allowed in the identifier names.
 You may leave it blank except for a comma if you wish.
-The first identifier of every sub-population is used by Genepop(WWW) in all output files to name populations; the DOS version of Genepop takes the last identifier of each population to name populations.
+The last identifier of every sub-population is used by Genepop in all output files to name populations, except for the web version of option 7 (format conversions) and LinkDos, which will use the first identifier to name the population.
 The comma between the identifier and the list of genotypes is required.

 Genotypes for each locus are separated by one or more blank spaces.
 0101 indicates that this individual is homozygous for the 01 allele at the first locus.
 The same individual is homozygous for the 02 allele at the second locus (0202).

 Data is missing at the third locus (0000).
-At the fourth locus, the gen0type is 0410, which indicates the presence of allele 04 and 10.
+At the fourth locus, the genotype is 0410, which indicates the presence of allele 04 and 10.
 To indicate the next population, use the word "Pop" like in Line N+2.

 An example of a short input file is given below :